 However, these requirements are intertwined, and should not be separated too much.
 One should cross-check that both requirements are met, but if one requirement is met the other is likely to be.
 See below Two limbs are intertwined.

-For there to be direct discrimination, the claimant must be treated less favourably than a non-disabled person would be whose circumstances (which include ‘abilities’) are not materially different (s.23 EqA).
+For there to be direct discrimination, the claimant must be treated less favourably than a non-disabled person would be treated assuming there is no material difference in their circumstances, including ‘abilities’ (s.23 EqA).

 An employer turns down a job applicant with a stammer because it considers that – in the light of the stammer – the applicant’s communication skills are not good enough.
 If this is not direct discrimination, it can still be unlawful as ‘discrimination arising from disability’ but the employer has a defence if it shows objective justification.